jgillmanjr/pythonForPilots/README.md

 Basically, I'm looking at building an introduction to the language using examples that other pilots might find interesting or even useful.

+## Updates / Additions
+As I get feedback or realize the error of my ways, I'll try to update lessons as appropriate.

+Of course, as I think of more things that might be interesting and appropriate, I'll try and add additional lessons.

 ## Layout / Format
-For some lessons, such as [Lesson 0](lesson_0.md), will be in markdown format, but most will probably be in Jupyter Notebook format (*.ipynb).
+For some lessons, such as [Lesson 0](lesson_0.md), will be in markdown format, but most will probably be in Jupyter Notebook format (\*.ipynb).

-Regardless of the format, the lesson will be the portion before the prefix.
+Regardless of the format, the lesson be in the filename.

 --Jason